 Chemigation Permits for chemigation sites are issued annually, and are reported to the Department on a calendar year basis, rather than by fiscal year.
-Since permitting began in 1987, the total number of annual permits issued initially followed an upward trend, but has leveled off in recent years.
-However, a slight increase in the number of permits issued was seen in 2006 over the previous year, with 16,966 chemigation site permits issued in 2006, compared to 16,329 permits in 2005.
-During the first three quarters of calendar year 2007 (ending September 30, 2007), 10,039 annual site permits were issued.
+Since permitting began in 1987, the total number of annual permits issued initially followed an upward trend, but leveled off in recent years.
+In 2007, 17,716 chemigation site permits were issued.
+During the first three quarters of calendar year 2008 (ending September 30, 2008), 2,150 annual site permits had been issued.

 Chemigation applicators must be certified by the Department, and re-certified every four years.
-To receive certification, the applicators must complete training and testing, which is provided by the University of Nebraska Cooperative Extension Service.
+To receive certification, the applicators must complete training and testing, which is provided by the University of Nebraska Cooperative Extension.
 Applicator certifications also are reported on a calendar-year basis.

-Last year, 695 applicators were trained, tested and certified, bringing the current number of certified chemigation applicators to more than 4,000 applicators.
+In 2008, 922 applicators were trained, tested and certified, bringing the current number of certified chemigation applicators to 4,057 applicators.
 Information about chemigation applicator training dates and certified applicators is available on the Department's web site, www.deq.state.ne.us.